-Michael Martin, VP of Nike China, explained that “China’s fast growing 5G technology infrastructure, artificial intelligence, machine learning and digital related-business environment, as well as people’s willingness to connect with various products via digital applications, are creating many opportunities, Michael Martin, vice-president of Nike China, said.
-So, to succeed on the Chinese market Nike has expanded its digital presence in China.
+Michael Martin, VP of Nike China, explained that “China’s fast-growing 5G technology infrastructure, artificial intelligence, machine learning, and digital related-business environment, as well as people’s willingness to connect with various products via digital applications, are creating many opportunities.”
+This shows Nike’s dedication to digital solutions going forward.

-Nike’s strong sales growth is largely thanks to its digital strategy in China.
-In 2012, Nike started its online journey in China by open its flagship store on Tmall, one of China’s largest e-commerce shopping platforms.
-Then, Nike launched its official website store, SNKRS App and WeChat Store in next several years.
+Nike’s strong sales growth was largely thanks to its digital strategy in China.
+In 2012, Nike started its online journey in China by opening its first flagship store on Tmall, one of China’s largest e-commerce shopping platforms.
+Nike also launched its official website store, the SNKRS app, and its WeChat Store over the next several years.
 In November 2019, Nike launched its flagship app in China, a one-stop shop delivering exclusive content, events, and personalized services while collecting consumer data to inform its products and marketing initiatives.
 Today, digital sales now comprise over 42% of Nike’s sales and Nike believes it is well on track to earn >50% of its business from digital sales.

-Nike has established a Direct-to-Customer (or DTC) retail framework covering online and offline, 7975 offline stores and digital supply chain since 2012.
-Nike is always placing a heavy emphasis on direct-to-consumer channels through Nike.com, brand own Apps, Nike WeChat store and its own retail stores and DTC’s revenue share in Greater China increased from 23% in 2014 to 40% in 2019.
+Nike has been establishing a Direct-to-Customer (or D2C) retail framework covering online and offline, 7,975 offline stores, and a digital supply chain since 2012.
+Nike is always placing a heavy emphasis on direct-to-consumer channels through Nike.com, brand-owned Apps, the Nike WeChat store, and its own retail stores.

 Nike’s China brand-own digital channels

-Apart from Nike Tmall flagship store and Nike’s China official website, Nike China also sells online through its WeChat mini-program.
-On the one hand, WeChat has 1 billion monthly active users, providing a huge pool of potential members for Nike.
-On the other hand, the Nike’s China mini program offers Nike’s consumers a full range of products and services.
-Leveraging the power of WeChat, Nike is able to connect with their Chinese consumers closely and personally.
+Apart from the Nike Tmall flagship store and Nike China’s official website, Nike also sells online through its WeChat mini-program, which also offers consumers a full range of products and services.
+Using WeChat, Nike can connect with their Chinese consumers closely and personally.

 Cooperation with e-commerce platforms

-Nike is driving growth through partnership with Tmall.
-For example, Nike placed as the top apparel-industry seller on Tmall and its flagship store’s transaction volume hit 10 billion yuan in hours on the Singles Day in recent years (2017-2019).
-Also, thanks to Tmall’s large customer base all around the countries, Nike has seen an impressive increase in new members in China.
-For example, the number of Nikeplus members increased 3 million in 2019 Single’s Day.
+Also thanks to Tmall’s large customer base all around the country, Nike has seen an impressive increase in new members in China.
+For example, Nike+ gained 3 million new members in 2019 Single’s Day.

 Nike also collaborated with Tmall for data-driven marketing projects.
-With the partnership with commerce platforms, Nike can access vast consumer behavior and industry trend data from third-party online platforms, which together with data collected from its own channels, to develop its consumer study and offer new products and better services to Chinese consumers.
-Currently, Nike China is deepening its partnership with Tmall, especially when to comes to innovating New Retail.
+By partnering with commerce platforms, Nike China can access vast consumer behavior and industry trend data from third-party online platforms to develop its consumer study and improve products and services for Chinese consumers.

 New retail strategy of Nike in China: Starting from Nike 001